sonictl/sonictl.github.io/content/posts/2022-03-30-Fixing certbot cannot find path of nginx.md

-## solution2: Use `certbot certonly` and conf file for nginx server node:
+## solution 3: Use `certbot certonly` and conf file for nginx server node:

   cmd: `certbot certonly`